ErikEJ/erikej.github.io/_posts/2023-08-31-from-database-to-ef-core-webapi-via-cli.md

     Now listening on: https://localhost:7038
 ```

-and open a web browser and navigate to the Swagger UI `https://localhost:7038/swagger` to test the API.
+Open a web browser and navigate to the Swagger UI `https://localhost:7038/swagger` to test the API.

 ![]({{ site.url }}/assets/cli2.png)